 What age do students start in String Project?
 Our beginners start when in 3rd, 4th or 5th grades.
 Slightly older students may be accepted if the families understand that they will be in a class with younger students.
 Students may progress and participate in the program until they graduate from high school.
+We also have classes for adult students.

 What instruments do you offer at String Project?
 We offer the orchestra stringed instruments: violin, viola, cello and double bass.